 47. “Valerie” for me a newbie song from the 2000’s!
 Written by Boyan Chowdhury, Abi Harding, Dave McCabe, Sean Payne and Russell Pritchard of the group The Zutons (2006) .
 A cover by Amy Winehouse was released in 2007 and there are two versions, the first is by Mark Ronson feat.
 Amy Winehouse.
 The second is her solo acoustic version and I think the much better of the two.

-If you like my blog, please consider filling in the follow by email link at the top right hand of the page.
-Remember to confirm the subscription when you get the first email.
-Confidentiality is assured unless you are a close friend or family member then all bets are off.
-While I can compile data from my blog it's not tracking in terms of anyone's identity.
-For past blog posts click on the menu at the top right corner.
+If you like my blog, please consider clicking the follow button on the right hand side.
+For past blog posts click on dates or topics.
 Pass it along to a friend who might enjoy it as well or post it to your timeline on FB.
 And many thanks as always for reading my blog!